jenna-tb-ekwealor/academic-kickstart/content/teaching/workshops.md

 #   Required fields are `title`, `company`, and `date_start`.
 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "Biocrusts: The Living Skin of the Earth," Expanding Your Horizons, a STEM workshop for middle-school aged girls" company = "University of California, Berkeley" date_start = "2019"
+  title = "Biocrusts: The Living Skin of the Earth, Expanding Your Horizons, a STEM workshop for middle-school aged girls" company = "University of California, Berkeley" date_start = "2019"